Interpretable statistical representations of neural population dynamics and geometry: Methods

 where $\mathcal{P}_{j\to i}=\mathbf{O}_{ij}$ is the parallel transport operator that takes the vector $\mathbf{f}_j$ from the adjacent frame $j$ to a common frame at $i$. $\mathcal{K}^{(i,q)}\in\R{n\times n}$ is a directional derivative filter \autocite{beaini2021} (Eq.~\ref{eq:directional_derivative_matrix}) expressed in local coordinates at $i$ and acting along $\mathbf{t}_i^{(q)}$.
 As a result of the parallel transport, the value of Eq.~\ref{eq:derivative_filter2} is independent of the local curvature of the manifold.
+See Supplementary Note 3 for details on the construction of the directional derivative filter, Eq. \ref{eq:derivative_filter2}.

-The $p$-th order gradients can be defined by the iterated application of the filters, which aggregates information in the $p$-hop neighbourhood of points.
-Although we find that increasing the order of the differential operators increases the expressiveness of the network (Fig.~\ref{figS3}), second-order filters ($p=2$) were sufficient for the application considered in this paper.
+Following this construction, the $p$-th order gradients operators can be defined by the iterated application of Eq. \ref{eq:derivative_filter}, which aggregates information in the $p$-hop neighbourhood of points.
+Although we find that increasing the order of the differential operators increases the expressiveness of the network (Supplementary Fig. 3), second-order filters ($p=2$) were sufficient for the application considered in this paper.

 The expansion in Eq.~\ref{eq:taylor} suggests augmenting the vectors $\mathbf{f}_i$ by the derivatives (Eq.~\ref{eq:derivative_filter}), to obtain a matrix

 of dimensions $m\times c$ whose columns are gradients of signal components up to order $p$ to give a total of $c=(1-m^{p+1})/(m(1-m))$ vectorial channels.